Use introspection as a confession by the self to the self

 And we all need regular course correction because we are prone to be misled by the world outside, which is filled with temptations, as well as by the mind inside, which is filled with impressions.

 Nowadays, however, the practice of confession has fallen into disrepute because confessors have sometimes exploited confessants.
-Also, with society becoming increasingly fragmented and fast-paced, people may not have anyone trustworthy to confess to.
+Also, with society becoming increasingly fragmented and fast-paced, people may not have anyone trustworthy and available to confess to.

 By periodic introspection, we can do the necessary course correction, thereby staying true to our deeper values and moving toward our higher purposes.

 - How can introspection serve the purpose served by confession?

 - In which areas of your life do you tend to go off-course?